-Subsection 4.
+Subsection 5.
 Community Concerns.

 - A. Prior to each meeting, the Chair makes available a list for individuals wishing to speak to submit their names.
-Individuals submitting their name in advance of a meeting on this list are granted speaking rights (1.1 § 2(B)) to speak to the Assembly, with an individual time limit of 3 minutes. - B. Students receive preference in speaking order, followed by others possessing evidence of current University affiliation, then University alumni, and then all others, and in all classes following order of name submission. - C. The overall time limit for this section is 30 minutes.
+Individuals submitting their name in advance of a meeting on this list are granted speaking rights (1.1 § 2(B)) to speak to the Assembly, with an individual time limit of 3 minutes. - B. Students receive preference in speaking order, followed by others possessing evidence of current University affiliation, then University alumni, and then all others, and in all classes following order of name submission. - C. Community members wishing to speak on behalf of the same group affiliation and on the same subject must pool their time such that they all speak to the Assembly in a single block, with a